Yo! I just want to make it clear up top that you should not base your understanding of Tourette’s on my personal situation.

 Why don’t you hold it while you are on stage?

 It’s like blinking!
 Most of the time you just blink without thinking about it, but you can hold your eyes open if you want to.
 When you try to hold your eyes open for an extended period of time, you feel the tension build up like you really need to blink.
 Then when you do blink, you have to do it a bunch.
 Imagine if you tried to hold your eyes open the entire time you are on stage telling jokes lol.
 It would be very difficult and you would probably break part way through.
+That is how the internal tension mechanism seems to work for Tourette’s.

 Do you exaggerate it on stage?
 You mostly only curse between jokes, that’s seems too well timed.

 A lot of people think I’m faking the Tourette’s, which is very funny to me, but I understand the skepticism.
-The fact that I developed Tourette’s so late in life, even after I started stand-up, is a suspicious situation that makes it look like I’m faking the disability to get ahead in comedy.
+The fact that I developed worse Tourette’s so late in life, even after I started stand-up, is a suspicious situation that makes it look like I’m faking the disability to get ahead in comedy.
 I understand that concern.
-It seems like fake Tourette’s is a common joke, like with Cartman in South Park and the Tourette’s Guy channel on youtube.
+It seems fake Tourette’s is a common joke, with Cartman in South Park and the Tourette’s Guy channel on youtube.

-Well, the main proof I have of it being real would be testimony from people who interact with me regularly.
+Well, the main proof I have of it being real would be testimony from people who interact with me regularly!
 Roommates, coworkers, classmates, friends, family, people that I scare on the train, and so on.
 I also have my neurologist’s diagnosis, and my extended family’s medical history of OCD and Tourette’s.
 It’d be one thing if I was doing some extremely long term bit where I pretend to have Tourette’s (ever see the movie The Prestige), but I think it would be a whole other thing if my relatives also pretended to have Tourette’s.

 Are the Tourette’s joke riffs planned?